jakob-varenbud/aasx-knowledge-base/README.md

 [AASX](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1.2/spec-metamodel/core.html#aas_attributes) iis a file format for digitally describing industrial assets and components (e.g. machines, sensors, parts).
-This app makes those files searchable via natural language.
+This app makes those files searchable via natural language through a RAG system.

    Instead of flipping through manuals, ask: "What is the serial number of device XYZ?" or "What is the recommended temperature?"